Nick Emmanwori

 Visions of Jamal Adams are illustrated when Seattle's brass spoke about Emmanwori's role in the defense, as he can line up at safety, nickelback and in the box if needed.
 The 6-foot-3, 220-pound defensive back ran a 4.38 second 40-yard dash at the NFL Combine, and the tape shows fluid hips and a keen eye for the ball.
 With extreme hype in tow, Emmanwori has plenty to prove, but he may not garner a full-time role in the defense immediately because safeties Coby Bryant and Julian Love remain in the fold.
 Read Past Outlooks

-Emmanwori recorded three tackles (two solo) and a pass defensed during Sunday's 21-19 loss against the Rams.
+Emmanwori recorded three total tackles (two solo) in Sunday's 27-10 victory over the Panthers.

 ANALYSIS